fidraC/blog/_posts/2023-07-28-breaking-silverblue.md

 `reboot`

-Make sure you boot into the partition you just deployed.
+Make sure you boot into the branch you just deployed.

 Now, run `sudo ostree deploy <latest commit>` again.
-This will deploy the latest commit to the other partition.
+This will deploy the latest commit to the other branch.

 `reboot`